 TP-Link AX11000 vs. Asus GT-AX11000: The quick take on which to get

 From the look and the name, you can guess that these two routers share a lot in common.
 And they indeed do.

 Both are massive tri-band routers with top-notch hardware specs.
 The two share almost the same squarish physical size with eight removable antennas.
 Both have a robust web interface with a ton of useful features, including free-for-life online protection.

-As for performance, both routers support the 160MHz channel bandwidth and delivered very fast Wi-Fi rates when working with both Wi-Fi 6 Wi-Fi clients.
-They also feature LAN Link Aggregation where you can combine two ports into a 2Gbps connection.
+As for performance, both routers support the 160MHz channel bandwidth and delivered speedy Wi-Fi rates when working with both Wi-Fi 6 and Wi-Fi 5 clients.
+They also feature LAN Link Aggregation, where you can combine two ports into a 2Gbps connection.